gvolpe/blog-comments/_posts/2020-12-29-fsm-fs2-a-match-made-in-heaven.md

 comments: true
 ---

-Hey there fellas!
-Today I'll talk about how finite-state machines and Fs2 streams are a match made in heaven.
+As the title says, finite-state machines and Fs2 streams are a match made in heaven!
 To demonstrate it, I'll make up a compelling problem to solve and we will get to the final solution step by step.
-Here's a sneak-peek on how that looks like.
+Here's a sneak-peek of the solution.

 {% highlight scala %}
 trait Ticker[F[_]] {